jennahughes91/FinalProject-JennaHughes/README.md

 ## Solution and Design

-I built an application that allows you to upload your excel spreadsheet backlog, give weights to business areas and product teams to generate a priority weight to each task and then rank them in ascending order.
-You can change the weights as many times as you like, save weights as a favorite to use again later, and then export a new excel file with those rankings.
+I built an application that allows you to upload your excel spreadsheet backlog, give weights to business areas and product teams to generate a priority weight to each backlog work task and then rank them in ascending order.
+You can change the weights as many times as you like, save weights as a favorite to use again later, and then export a new excel file with those prioritization rankings.
 The main GenAI design choices were to use reasoning for the ranking system and few-shot prompting for the criteria, rule, and examples.

 ## Evaluation and Results